-To view data on fine particle pollution from key sites along with the New South Wales (Australia) coast, please see the below.
+To view data on fine particle pollution from key sites along with the New South Wales (Australia) coast, please see below.

 Monthly average PM2.5 concentrations from 2007-2013 have been used to produce contour maps that provide an indication of fine particle concentration levels from Wollongong through Sydney to Newcastle in NSW, Australia.